kewaltakhe/quickedit/README.md

 # quickedit
-a program I use to edit files that I edit frequently e.g. config file, to avoid cd'ing.
+a program to fast edit text files e.g. config file, to avoid cd'ing.

 Files to edit are stored as name:file pair. e.g. bash : ~/.bashrc